Aadam-Ali/twitter-clone/README.md

 - Improve the User data model, allowing for a biography and profile picture; also including email in the sign up process that must be verified before utilising protected routes

 ## Known Bugs

-The only bug that I am aware of through my testing, is a memory leak of unmounted components, namely, `Feed.js` and `ProfileFeed.js`.

 ## Technologies Used